 "Julia’s Joy" is a free Teen & Tween Empowerment Program for girls and boys created in memory of Julia Morath.
 Julia, a 14 year old Freshman at Spring-Ford High School in Pennsylvania, was unable to find her true self and joy in this life.
 She sadly made an impulsive decision to choose suicide in April of 2017 after a viral Cyber bullying incident.
 Her family, friends and the team at Pillars of Light and Love have developed this program to help 11-17 year-olds to learn to live their best life, and to become the greatest versions of themselves.
 Teen suicide is up 200%, one in three teens have a diagnosed mental disorder, gaming is now a mental disorder and drug use and heroin overdoses are rapidly increasing.
 We believe teaching strong coping skills, self-acceptance, self-love, self-respect , self-responsibility and most importantly RESILIENCE, will empower youth and help them make positive choices in relationships, health and life.

 This initial program was brought to the community through donations from Julia's friends and family.
 To help us continue our program, please consider a donation HERE.

-In response to parental requests, we have created a customized version of Julia's Joy Teen Talk for 11 & 12 year olds.
+In response to parental requests, we have created a customized version of Julia's Joy Teen Talk for 11 -13 year olds.
 Topics for the TWEEN version will be emotions, bullying, social media, friend drama, body image, self- esteem, courage and more!
-Julia's Joy TWEEN TALK meets at 10:30am on the 4th Saturday of the month.
+Julia's Joy TWEEN TALK meets the first Tuesday of the month at 6:30pm.